spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202108.0/catalog/product-options/creating-product-options.md

 ## Assigning products to a product option

 To assign products to a product option, follow these steps:
-1. On the *Edit product option* page, switch to **Products** tab.
+1. On the **Edit product option** page, switch to the **Products** tab.
 2. Select the desired products.
-3. Select **Save**
+3. Select **Save**.
     This refreshes the page with the success message displayed.

 <a name=activating-a-product-option></a>

 {% info_block infoBox "Activating product options" %}

-To display the product option on the Storefront, activate it by selecting **Activate** in the top right corner.
+To display the product option on the Storefront, in the top right corner of the page, activate it by selecting **Activate** .

 {% endinfo_block %}

 **Tips and tricks**

 * To select all the products on the page, select **Deselect all on the page**.
 This is usually useful when you filter the products using the search field.
-* After selecting products, you can view the products to be assigned in the **Products to be assigned** subtab.
+* After selecting products, you can view the products to be assigned on the **Products to be assigned** subtab.
 To unselect a product from being assigned, select **Remove** next to the desired product.

 ## Product option examples on the Storefront